ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 ```
 {: codeblock}

-This produces a result like the following:
+This produces the following result:

 |              t1               |        et1         |   c1   |